shiyemin/ChatGPT-MS/README.md

 # ChatGPT-MS
-This repo is named by ChatGPT.
+This repo is named by ChatGPT for Multi-Session ChatGPT API.

 The login code is copied from [chatgpt-api](https://github.com/taranjeet/chatgpt-api).
 And we use the Chatbot api from [ChatGPT](https://github.com/acheong08/ChatGPT).